-It is recommended that all design standards must be reviewed and updated using established best practices to ensure that they are written as objectively as possible.
+All design standards must be reviewed and updated using established best practices to ensure that they are written as objectively as possible.
 Statements like "... additions over XX square feet must match the original building ..." can be rewritten as " ...additions over XX square feet must be designed using the same materials, form, window treatments, and architectural details of the original building ...